apiontek/73kus-err/README.md

 Based off [frontend-webpack-boilerplate](https://github.com/WeAreAthlon/frontend-webpack-boilerplate) with TailwindCSS added.

-Builds html & css that can be used as custom error pages with, e.g., nginx.
+Builds html & css that can be used as custom error page templates with caddy.

 ## NOTE

-After production build, optionally remove the app.js script tags from the built files, just to optimize things further.
+After production build, optionally remove the empty, 0-byte app.js script tags from the built files, just to optimize things further.

-### nginx example
+### caddy example

 This could probably be optimized but it's working: